Kapendev/parin-website/pages/tour.md

 * visibilityRatio: The visibility ratio of the object, between 0.0 and 1.0.
 * isRightToLeft: A flow indicator for things such as Arabic or Hebrew text.

-Below are examples showing how to use these options to change how text looks.
+Below are examples showing how to use these options to change how text looks:

 * Changing the Alignment